githubteacher/maven/LeilaSosa103.md

 * I'm a Gemini
 * I like spicy food! ^_^
 * I honestly have no idea why bookworm is crossed out XD
+* I want to be an OB/GYN when I'm older.